 The first step in applying for Oregon state financial aid is to file your FAFSA®.
-If you haven’t already done so you can get started with Frank and finish in less than 7 minutes.
+If you haven’t already done so you can get started with Frank file in only minutes.
 Our financial aid experts will help you through the process and answer any of your questions.

 - Apply for Oregon Financial Aid